Home Help for families Information & advice Health & medical information Common concerns Infections and vaccines Respiratory syncytial virus (RSV)

-RSV is easily spread, so it’s impossible to completely prevent it.
+RSV spreads easily, so it’s impossible to completely prevent it.
 But there are ways to reduce the risk:

-Some children with bronchiolitis need to be admitted to hospital.
+Some children with bronchiolitis need to go to hospital.
 Babies and children born prematurely (before 37 weeks) are more likely to need to go to hospital.
 If you are worried, do not hesitate to contact your GP or call NHS 111.
 Keep these contact numbers handy.

 Doctors will refer your baby or child hospital if they are not getting enough oxygen into their blood because they’re having difficulty breathing, or if they are not eating or drinking enough.

-Once in hospital, your child will be closely monitored and given various treatments, depending on their condition.
+Once in hospital, practitioners will closely monitor your child and give them various treatments, depending on their condition.

 Babies or children with bronchiolitis will be admitted to hospital if they are not getting enough oxygen into their blood.
 Most children need to stay there for a few days.